Get your power of attorney checked so you can use it with us

 To verify a power of attorney, you need to send us:

-- The original document.
-Or you can send us a paper copy that's been certified on every page.
+- The original document, or a paper copy that's been certified on every page.
 You need to send us every page of either the original or copy.

 - A cover letter containing any reference numbers and as much useful information that you have.
 This includes your details (such as name and address) and the details of the customer (such as name, current address and old address, if the person has recently moved).